wmnsk/go-pfcp/README.md

 2. then run client,

-By default, the client sends Heartbeat to loopback.
-It can be specified explicitly by `-s` flag.
+By default, the client sends a Heartbeat to loopback.
+It can be specified explicitly by the `-s` flag.
 It exits after printing the timestamp in Heartbeat Response from the server.

 ```shell-session